Meet our Champions

 Punyasloke Bhadury (Indian Institute of Science Education and Research Kolkata, India)

-Punyasloke Bhadury is a Professor of Biological Sciences at IISER Kolkata.
-He is trained as a microbial ecologist with M.Sc. from Edinburgh and Ph.D. from Plymouth in UK.
-He is an Editor Mentor of Access Microbiology and has research interests spanning from understanding the ecological basis of microbial biocomplexity to development of antimicrobial therapeutics connecting with surveillance of antimicrobial resistance across ecosystems.
+I am a Professor of Biological Sciences at IISER Kolkata, India.
+I am trained as a microbial ecologist with an MSc from Edinburgh and PhD from Plymouth, UK.
+I have research interests spanning from understanding the ecological basis of microbial biocomplexity to development of antimicrobial therapeutics connecting, with surveillance of antimicrobial resistance across ecosystems.

 Nepal